Ihor Kolykhaiev

-Ihor Viktorovych Kolykhaiev (Ігор Вікторович Колихаєв; born on 8 May 1971) is a Ukrainian politician who has served as mayor of Kherson since the 2020 Ukrainian local elections.
+Ihor Viktorovych Kolykhaiev (Ігор Вікторович Колихаєв; born 8 May 1971) is a Ukrainian politician who has served as mayor of Kherson since the 2020 Ukrainian local elections.
 Kolykhaiev is former People's Deputy of Ukraine, elected in the 2019 Ukrainian parliamentary election.

-Since 28 June 2022, his whereabouts are unknown after being abducted by Russian agents amidst the 2022 Russian invasion of Ukraine and the occupation of Kherson.
+On 28 June 2022, Kolykhaiev was abducted by Russian agents amidst the 2022 Russian invasion of Ukraine and the occupation of Kherson.
+His whereabouts became unknown until on 13 September 2023 the Red Cross confirmed to Kolykhaiev's son that his father's been added to the Russian list of prisoners and he was in Russia.
+According to his son, Sviatoslav, in June 2025, no information about Kolykhaiev's location or condition has been made public since February 2025, with the last reports stating Kolykhaiev was in poor condition with multiple ailments.
+Kolykhaiev remains in captivity even after the release of prior-Mayor of Kherson, Volodymyr Mykolaienko, from Russian captivity on 24 August 2025.

 Personal life

 Ihor Kolykhaiev was born on 8 May 1971, in Kherson.
 His mother worked as a shop assistant, and his father as a lathe operator at the enterprise.
 After school graduation, he entered A. Popov Navy Institute of Radio-electronics in Saint Petersburg.
 Having got higher education, Kolykhaiev returned to his native city and in 1995 started to work as an entrepreneur.
 Kolykhaiev has two children.

 In 2016, Kolykhaiev founded Ihor Kolykhaev's Charity Fund which is aimed at charity help to sportsmen and Kherson citizens.

 In 2006, Yurii Bokalo established the futsal club, MFC Prodexim Kherson, named after Ihor Kolykhaev's enterprise ”Prodexim.”